leahych/check_cards/README.md

 for any errors or potential errors that can be caught in advance.
 An instance of this checker can be found at https://check-cards.web.app/.

+# Building

+Simple testing can be done via standard commands such as `cargo test` and `cargo clippy`.
+To build the wasm files for the web interface, run `cargo install wasm-bindgen-cli` and then manually install `wasm-opt`.
+Do not use the version from crates.io as that version is out of date (checked 11/22/2025).

 # Testing

 For the non-web bits, the code can be tested by running `cargo test`.